D-Generation X: Later reformations (2006–2010, 2018)

-On the August 21 episode of Raw, DX repeatedly vandalized Vince's property by tagging "DX" on Vince's $30 million private jet, in front of the WWE World Headquarters building, and finally Vince's limousine (as well as tying a chain to the back axle of the limousine, causing the axle to be violently pulled off when Vince and Shane tried to leave).
+On the August 21 episode of Raw, DX repeatedly vandalized Vince's property by tagging "DX" on Vince's $30 million private jet, on the front windows of the WWE World Headquarters building, and finally on Vince's limousine (as well as tying a chain to the back axle of the limousine, causing the axle to be violently pulled off when Vince and Shane tried to leave).

 During their feud, DX defeated the Spirit Squad at Vengeance and on the July 15, 2006 edition of Saturday Night's Main Event, as well as The McMahons (Vince and Shane) at SummerSlam.
 At Unforgiven in a handicap Hell in a Cell match that featured Big Show on The McMahons' side, DX again came out victorious.

-DX's next feud was with Rated-RKO (Edge and Randy Orton).
+DX's next feud was against Rated-RKO (Edge and Randy Orton).
 At Cyber Sunday, the fans selected Eric Bischoff over Vince McMahon and Jonathan Coachman to be the special guest referee for the match.
 Bischoff allowed the illegal use of a steel chair to give Rated-RKO the win, marking DX's first defeat as a tag team since their reunion in June 2006.
 At Survivor Series, Michaels and Triple H got back at Edge and Orton by leading Team DX (Triple H, Michaels, Matt and Jeff Hardy, and CM Punk) to a 5–0 sweep over Team Rated-RKO (Edge, Orton, Gregory Helms, Johnny Nitro, and Mike Knox).
 In 2007, DX challenged for the World Tag Team Championship against Edge and Orton at New Year's Revolution.
 The fight ended in a no contest after Michaels hit the referee.
 During the match, Triple H suffered a legitimate torn quadriceps, which would put him out of action for 7 months.
 After the match, DX beat down Rated-RKO with steel chairs and on the announce tables.

 After Triple H's injury, Shawn Michaels continued to uphold the DX image by himself leading into WrestleMania 23.
-Michaels would still come to the ring with the DX music and attire even though Triple H was not joining him during this period.
-During this time, he captured the World Tag Team Championship with John Cena as well as earning the right to face Cena at WrestleMania 23 for the WWE Championship.
+Michaels would still come to the ring with the DX music and attire, even though Triple H was not joining him during this period.
+During this time, Michaels captured the World Tag Team Championship with John Cena, as well as earning the right to face Cena at WrestleMania 23 for the WWE Championship.
 It was confirmed in later interviews and documentaries that original plans called for Triple H to challenge Cena for the championship prior to his injury, after which Michaels was substituted in Triple H's place.
-Michaels would continue to use the D-Generation X motif until Backlash, at which point he reverted to his traditional entrance music and attire, thus ending this incarnation of D-Generation X. Michaels and Triple H teamed up again as D-Generation X on the January 28, 2008 episode of Raw defeating Umaga and Snitsky.
+Michaels would continue to use the D-Generation X motif until Backlash, at which point he reverted to his traditional entrance music and attire, thus ending this incarnation of DX.
+Michaels and Triple H teamed up again as DX on the January 28, 2008 episode of Raw defeating Umaga and Snitsky.
 Despite DX reforming for one night only, both Triple H and Shawn Michaels would periodically use the "crotch chop" during their solo runs.